 The Theatertreffen’s Open Campus is the place where the theatre makers of tomorrow meet and create networks.

 The Open Campus provides a place to connect and debate in the context of the festival.
 Students from universities, art academies and theatre institutes will attend the Theatertreffen’s performances and the discourse programme of the festival to begin an exchange about aesthetic and socio-political issues as well as their own interests.
-As part of the Exchange Treffen, the programme will include encounters with the International Forum and there will be a further networking opportunity with the Theatertreffen-Blog.
+As part of the Exchange Treffen, the 2023 programme will included encounters with the International Forum and there was a further networking opportunity with the Theatertreffen-Blog.

 The Open Campus was launched in 2012.
 As part of this format, emerging actors, directors, dramaturgs, scenographers and theatre scholars from universities, art academies and theatre institutes from the German-language regions attend the Theatertreffen’s performances and discourse programme.
 Through workshops and discussions with artists and the festival team, students come into contact with different aesthetics and ways of working.